gottagofaster236/SonicVisualSplit/README.md

 The component currently cannot tell whether you just want to practice or start an actual run.
 For that in SVS there's *practice mode*.
 It temporarily disables the component, so that you can practice the game without the timer running.

-To toggle the practice mode, press <kbd>Ctrl</kbd> + <kbd>P</kbd> (make sure LiveSplit is the focused window first).
+To toggle the practice mode, press <kbd>Ctrl</kbd> + <kbd>P</kbd> (make sure LiveSplit is the focused window first).<br>
 Alternatively, you can right-click LiveSplit, select "Control", and click "Toggle practice mode" in the bottom.

 ## Known limitations
-- If you die on *Scrap Brain 3* in Sonic 1, you'll hхave to undo the split manually (the game time will be correct anyways).
+- If you die on *Scrap Brain 3* in Sonic 1, you'll have to undo the split manually (the game time will be correct anyway).
 - Same for Sonic 2's *Sky Chase* and *Wing Fortress*.
 If you die on one of those levels, you'll have to manually undo the split.
 - In Sonic 2, when you hit the boss, the timer is flashing and SVS fails to recognize that.
 This is fine, it'll recover soon after.
 - You must have one split per each act, and the splits should start from the first act.
 In particular, SVS is (probably) not usable for multi-game runs.

 ## Troubleshooting
-- If the component fails to recognize the digits too often (when it writes a dash instead of a recognized time), check your settings.
+- If the component fails to read the digits too often (when it shows a dash instead of a time), check your settings.
 Make sure you've selected the correct video mode and the correct game.
-Sometimes *Composite* may work better than *RGB*, even if your capture card is capturing in RGB.
+Sometimes *Composite* may work better than *RGB*, even if your capture card is capturing in RGB.<br>
-- Note that occasional incorrectly recognized frames are fine, thanks to error detection.
+Note that occasional incorrectly recognized frames are fine, thanks to error detection.
 - If the game preview shows a blank image on the settings page, make sure the camera stream isn't used by another program.
 - If your capture card is outputting a dark image, you should apply a color correction filter as described [here](#setting-up-video-capture).